xavier268/goviz/README.md

 ## Typical use

-To analyse a projetct and all the packages it contains :
+To analyse a project and all the packages it contains :

 ```
-go run . -i "../path/to/my/project/" -f -e && dot -Tsvg out.dot > out.svg && firefox out.svg
+go run . -i "../path/to/my/project/" -f -e | dot -Tsvg > out.svg && firefox out.svg
 ```

 ## Getting help